5jt/dyalog-cookbook/manuscript/05-Configuration.md

   Most importantly `debug←1` will switch off global error trapping, something we will soon introduce. `¯1` means that the INI file does not set the flag.

-  Therefore it will later in the application default to 1 in a development environment and to 0 in a runtime evenvironment.
+  Therefore it will later in the application default to 1 in a development environment and to 0 in a runtime environment.
 By setting this to either 1 or 0 in the INI file you can force it to be a particular value.

 * `Trap` can be used to switch off error trapping globally.
 It will be used in statements like `:Trap Config.Traps/0`.
 We will discuss in a minute what `Config` is.